 - Positioning: Tesla positions their cars as vehicles that can provide driving experiences that exceed customer expectations.
 Their cars are also exceptional in terms of styling and achievement.
-Also, the kilometer range of its cars are extremely impressive which is 600 kilometers on a single battery charge.
+Also, the kilometre range of its cars is extremely impressive which is 600 kilometres on a single battery charge.

 - Innovation: Tesla has not just been creative in the design and styling of their cars but has also been involved in a lot of research on alternative energy vehicle options such as hybrid cars, hydrogen cell power-powered electric cars, and plug-in hybrids.

 - Market Dominator: Tesla is one of the biggest dominates in the US in terms of electric vehicle sales.
 Along with Ford and GM, Tesla is recognised as one of the “Big Three” players in the electric car market.

 - Mechanical Complications: Due to their higher standard of innovation causes certain production and mechanical delay in terms of launching product such as the manufacturing of their Model X got delayed due to frequent innovative changes.

 - Battery Shortage: As Tesla’s most of the businesses depend upon battery electric vehicles and plug-in electric vehicles which sometimes cause shortage of the supply of batteries.
 This directly affects the sales of electric vehicles and energy storage systems.